 |

-yellow intensity, this shall be supplied on the “User-defined
+controls the yellow intensity, this shall be supplied on

-output.
-A differential voltage level of +5 volts shall produce
+yellow output.
+A differential voltage level of +5 volts

-differential driver, the voltage level of the normal signal line
+the voltage level of the normal signal line shall be

-shall be +2.5V and the voltage level of the inverted signal shall be
++2.5V and the voltage level of the inverted signal shall

 See “Colour Channel Usage” section, below. |